Employment Wage Subsidy Scheme (EWSS)

 - A reduced rate of employer’s PRSI of 0.5% is charged on wages paid which are eligible for the subsidy payment.

-- Seasonal and new hires are eligible for the EWSS and claims can be backdated to 1 July 2020 (subject to limited exceptions).
-Employers can complete a ‘sweepback’ template providing details for each eligible employee.
+- Seasonal and new hires are eligible for the EWSS.
+Claims could have been backdated to 1 July 2020 (subject to limited exceptions).

 - Subsidy is based on an employee’s gross weekly wage, including notional pay, before deductions, and excluding non-taxable benefits.